noudess/docs-main/Map-Edit.md

 We now have a connection that connects these two meshes together but if we try to retest it we find they still are not connected.
 That is because connections are only made on navmesh tile creation.

+# Generation Mode

-#### Switch back to NavMesh Generation mode and Shift+Click the area around that connection we just made.
+* Switch back to NavMesh Generation mode and Shift+Click the area around that connection we just made.

 <p align="center">
 <img src="/EQEmu/Server/wiki/images/map-edit/16_remove_tile.png?raw=true">